matronator/GlobalCollapse/README.md

 - Wastelands - area outside the city
   - Scavenging
     - Go scavenging into the wastelands and get some small reward
-    - Useful for when you are out of the game for longer time, so that your character does at least something AFK
+    - Useful for when you will be out of the game for a while, so that your character does at least something while you're AFK